Cbyernus/SteamVR/Action-manifest.md

 This file can be located anywhere on disk under the application's install directory.
 The application tells OpenVR where the file is with the `IVRInput::SetActionManifestPath()` function.
 The full path to the file must be provided; relative paths are not accepted.

 If the path to the action manifest is also set in the Steam Partner site, the two paths must match.
 If there is a mismatch, the path provided in the partner site is used, and the call to `IVRInput::SetActionManifestPath` returns `VRInputError_MismatchedActionManifest`.
+In this mismatch case the manifest path defined by the Steam Partner site will be used by the Application.

 # Action manifest file format
 ```JSON